wilgaboury/super-speedy-dial/README.md

 ### Development Commands

-- `> npm run dev` - starts a continual process that will watch for file changes and automatically rebuild the addon, placing the output in the`build_dev` directory
+- `> make watch` - starts a continual process that will watch for file changes and automatically rebuild the addon, placing the output in the`build_dev` directory
 - `> make clean` - delete all build outputs
 - `> make cleanAll` - deletes build outputs, `node_modules`, and generated source code
 - `> make install` - installs dependencies (creates `node_modules`) and creates generated source code